mbrt/ruplicity/Docs.md

   - [strong sum length]B BE? strong sum;

 BE stands for Big Endian.
 There is only one header and then one block for each file block.

+## Manifest

+Every backup snapshot contains a manifest file.
+The manifest is a text file containing informations about which paths are contained in which volumes.

+## Volumes

+A volume stores file contents for some paths.
+Contents are stored in form of patches from previous contents.
+Therefore, file contents can be retreived by applying an ordered sequence of patches.

+Given a certain patch, to retreive the patch sequence (see `patchdir.normalyze_ps`), given the complete ordered sequence:
+* iterate backwards in time;
+* remove blank diffs;
+* add every delta diff until a full diff is found;
+* return also the full diff and break the iteration.

+To have a patched file, we need to apply librsync patches (see `librsync.PatchedFile`).